| Peggy Elam, Ph.D.

 been a featured guest expert in chat sessions on WebMD, America Online, and

-Something Fishy (eating disorders website), as well as facilitating a weekly chat session on
+Something Fishy (eating disorders website), and facilitated a weekly chat session on

 emotional health topics for AllHealth.com from 1998 through late 2000.